 People who smoke usually have a lot of dental problems which can cause a strain on dentists, which is why we like helping people quit smoking and gain a healthier lifestyle.

 If you are willing to quit there are many different ways of doing so.
 To start you need to set a date to stop, this must be achievable!
 There is no point in setting the date as tomorrow.
 Secondly, seek help from a doctor or dentist; they have all the information needed to get you on your way to quitting for good.

 The longer you have been a smoker the more problems are likely to arise in the near future.
 Smokers are more likely to have oral health problems and have a greater need for root canals, loss of teeth and damage to tooth enamel.

 When you smoke, you produce more bacterial plaque in your mouth.
 The nicotine in a cigarette causes a reduction in the amount of oxygen to the tissue in your mouth.
-Nicotine also tightens blood vessels which impact the length of time it takes to diagnose gum disease; the most common diagnostic for gum disease is bleeding gums, however, due to the nicotine your gums are less likely to bleed, meaning if you do have gum disease it will be harder for both yourself and the dentist to find out.
-Bleeding gums is usually the tip off for dentists to diagnose gum disease, the harder it is to spot the more it may worsen over time.
+It also tightens blood vessels which impacts the length of time it takes to diagnose gum disease; the most common diagnostic for gum disease is bleeding gums, however, due to the nicotine, your gums are less likely to bleed, meaning if you do have gum disease it will be harder for both yourself and the dentist to find out.
+Bleeding gums are usually the tip-off for dentists to diagnose gum disease, the harder it is to spot the more it may worsen over time.